-Currently it banks gamma-irradiated, human amnion, chorion, amnion-chorion membranes, skin, tendons and a wide variety of bone products and promotes the development of tissue banks using radiation sterilisation of grafts.
+Currently it banks gamma-irradiated, human amnion, chorion, amnion-chorion membranes, skin, tendons and a wide variety of bone products and promotes the development of tissue banks.
 As part of its commitment to create professional awareness about quality assurance, promote the establishment of more tissue banks, and facilitate the formulation of national standards and regulations, in 2006 the Tissue Bank conducted the 11th International Conference of the Asia Pacific Association of Surgical Tissue Banks with the theme: “Issues on Tissues”.
-This was the first time that this multidisciplinary conference was held in India, and it attracted 212 delegates.
+This was the first time that this multidisciplinary conference was held in India

 The Tissue Bank is a well equipped facility and its layout and design permit the separation of various procedures enabling the control of environmental contamination.
 Donated tissues are sourced from an established network of donor surgeons and hospitals.
-The tissues are screened processed and sterilized by gamma radiation resulting in the availability of safe and clinically effective grafts.
-This has stimulated a radical change in the approach to surgical treatment resulting in innovative techniques with enhanced health benefits to patients.
-This has been reflected in the increasing demand for grafts.
-From1989 to 2017 the TMH Tissue Bank produced 92,814 grafts.
-83,831 grafts have been utilised in patients in 376 hospitals and nursing homes in Mumbai and 315 hospitals and nursing homes across 20 States in India.
+The tissues are screened, processed and sterilized by gamma radiation resulting in the availability of safe and clinically effective grafts, which has served an ever increasing demand for these grafts.
+From1989 to 2022 the TMH Tissue Bank produced almost 1.5 lakh grafts.
+Besides in house use, these grafts have been utilised forpatients in more than 650 hospitals across India.